-The fourth "control" is an over-ride to the refinement criteria which allows the analyst to limit the number of refinement levels, regardless of the algorithm or smoothness of the noise process.
-The fourth "control" determines the refinement level limit.
+The fourth control is set in the Study tab, Preferences, Dynamic Grid.
+This allows the analyst to limit the number of refinement levels, regardless of the algorithm or smoothness of the noise process.
 Refinement level is the number of times a grid will be subdivided.
 Subdividing a grid introduces five new points within the existing vertices of the grid: the existing grid is potentially sub-divided twice in each refinement level.
 A refinement level of two will further sub-divide the 25 (five squared) points created in the first step.
-Note that the number of points increases geometrically: the original grid has four points, the first subdivision has 25 points, second subdivisions has 81 points, the third has 289 points.
+Note that the number of points increases geometrically: the original grid has four points, the first subdivision has 25 points, second subdivisions has 81 points, and the third has 289 points.
 The number of points goes as $(1+2^{(n+1)})^2$, where n is the number of subdivision.
 The process will stop when either the refinement level limit is reached, or if the tolerances defined in the third control are reached.